BlueJeansAndRain/NeedJS/README.md

             // value or throw an exception.
         },

-        // Core module names mapped to their "real" require name.
-Top-level
+        // Core module names mapped to their "real" require name, or an
+        // initializeer function.
+Top-level module paths will be treated as
+        // relative (no tree traversal and prefix is not used).
+Relative core
-        // and relative core require names will be required relative to the
+        // require names will be required relative to the startPath option.
-        // startPath option.
         core: {
-            "process": "./core/process.js
+            "process": "./core/process.js,
+            "path": function(module, exports, require, __needy, global)
+            {
+                // Set or return exported API.
+            }
         }
     }